-California American Water Compliance Plan: California American Water has implemented procedures and mechanisms to comply with Rule IV.E.2.
+California American Water Compliance: California American Water has implemented procedures and mechanisms to comply with Rule IV.E.2.
 Separate memorandum accounts were established to track any such fees via Advice Letter 910 (water service) and Advice Letter 18 (sewer service).

-Sotomayor Conclusion: During the examination, there were five employee transfers from CAW to affiliated companies.
-Documentation was obtained to validate the one-time payment that is equivalent to 15% of the employee's base annual compensation.
+Sotomayor Conclusion: During the examination, there were five employee transfers from affiliated companies to CAW.
+15% of the employee's base annual compensation is not applicable to the employee who transfer from affiliated companies.
 Therefore, California American Water complied with Rule IV.E.2.